- 101 Machine Tool Applications, Material Handling/Fluid Power & Metallurgy

 4 credit hours

-This course will provide theory and practice in Computer Numeric Control (CNC) programming
+This course will provide advanced theory and practice in Computer Numeric Control

-using G Code, Conversational, and Computer Aided Design (CAD)/ Computer Aided Manufacturing
+(CNC) programming using G Code, Conversational, and Computer Aided Design (CAD)/ Computer

-(CAM) programming for two, three, and four-axis millings and turning Centers.
-Students
+Aided Manufacturing (CAM) programming for two, three, and four-axis millings and turning

-will be eligible for the NIMS I - CNC Mill Operations and CNC Lathe Operations industry
+Centers.
+Students will be eligible for the NIMS I - CNC Mill Programming Setup & Operations

 4 credit hours